 The Committee on Genetics, Genomics & Systems Biology gives Transitional and Terminal Master's Degrees.

 Transitional Master’s Degrees

 Upon completing all course requirements with a “B” average and successfully passing the Preliminary and Qualifying Examinations, GGSB students will receive a Transitional MS degrees.
 However, the Transitional MS Degree will only be issued once the student has successfully defended his/her thesis (not after Qualifying Exams).

 Terminal Master’s Degrees

 A student who decides not to complete his/her Ph.D. candidacy (or who loses Ph.D. candidacy status but has completed all course requirements with a “B” average) and has successfully passed the Preliminary Examination may be eligible for a Terminal Master’s degree.
-The Steering Committee makes final decisions with respect to the granting of Master’s degrees.
+The Steering Committee makes final decisions with respect to the granting of Terminal Master’s degrees.

 Learn more about housing offerings for graduate students.
 Be sure to explore the city of Chicago’s many distinctive neighborhoods, which offer a wide variety of housing options.
 Whatever your lifestyle, there is a housing option accessible to campus that meets your needs.